copyrite/LwotcMinimalText/XComGame.md

 +15 defense and +30 dodge after you are revealed from Shadow.
 1 turn duration.

 ## Lock 'N Load
-Restore 1 ammo when you kill with your primary weapon.
++1 ammo on primary weapon kill.

 ## Lockdown
 +20 aim with attacks that trigger when a target you are suppressing moves.